 This trip offers the best of both Glacier National Park worlds: the backcountry and the front country.
 You’ll experience Glacier National Park’s stunning interior in the comfort of the historic walls of Granite Park Chalet — the last chalet standing in the park.
-You’ll savor gourmet meals, miles from a grocery store, in the charming chalet dining room.
-Your eyes will widen as they try to take in the amount of stars studding Glacier’s internationally recognized dark night skies.
+Savor gourmet meals, miles from a grocery store, in the charming chalet dining room.
+Let your eyes widen as they try to take in the amount of stars studding Glacier’s internationally recognized dark night skies.
 And you’ll get to do all of this without having to carry a heavy pack!

-The hike in to Granite Park Chalet from Logan Pass, along the iconic Highline Trail, is about 7.5 mostly level miles.
-The chalet features a fully equipped kitchen and beds with linens.
+Depending on trail conditions, you’ll hike to the Chalet via the Loop Trail (3.8 miles, 2000′ elevation gain) or the Highline Trail (7.5 mostly level miles).
+The Chalet features a fully equipped kitchen and beds with linens.
 In addition to getting to experience Glacier’s backcountry with many of the comforts of civilization, this 3 day adventure to Granite Park Chalet offers guests an excellent chance to observe Glacier’s abundant flora and fauna.

 Flora and Fauna